 How to make Cinnamon Bread.

-Start by whisking together flour, sugar, baking soda, baking powder, salt, and cinnamon in a medium bowl.
-Then in a large bowl whisk together the milk, lemon juice, vegetable oil, vanilla, and eggs.
-Add the flour mixture to the wet ingredients in three parts stirring just to combine.
+Start by whisking flour, sugar, baking soda, baking powder, salt, and cinnamon in a medium bowl.
+Then, mix the milk, lemon juice, vegetable oil, vanilla, and eggs in a large bowl.
+Add the flour mixture to the wet ingredients in three parts, stirring to combine.

-In a microwave-safe measuring cup or small bowl melt the butter.
-Add the brown sugar and cinnamon and stir to combine.
+Melt the butter in a microwave-safe measuring cup or small bowl.
+Add the brown sugar and cinnamon, stirring to combine.

-Then pour half of the bread batter into a well-greased loaf pan.
+Then, pour half of the bread batter into a well-greased loaf pan.
 Make three lines the length of the pan with the cinnamon sugar mixture.
-Now turn the pan horizontally and swirl with the end of a skewer or a toothpick.
+Now, turn the pan horizontally and swirl with the end of a skewer or a toothpick.
 The best way to swirl is to make S or 8 shapes.
-Do not overdo it or everything will mix together.
-Add the rest of the batter and make three lines the length of the pan with the cinnamon butter.
-Now turn the pan horizontally and swirl with the end of a skewer or toothpick.
+Please do not overdo it, or everything will mix together.
+Add the remaining batter and make three lines the length of the pan with the remaining cinnamon sugar mixture.
+Now, turn the pan horizontally and swirl with the end of a skewer or toothpick.

-Place in the oven and bake.
-Finally, allow the loaf to cool for five minutes and then invert.
+Place it in the oven and bake.
+Finally, allow the loaf to cool for 5-10 minutes and then invert.

 Can you freeze it?

 Yes, you most certainly can.
 Cool the loaf completely before freezing.
-Double-wrap the bread in freezer bags removing as much air as possible.
-You can also place the wrapped loaves in a sturdy glad-ware freezer container.
+Double-wrap the bread in freezer bags, removing as much air as possible.
+You can also place the wrapped loaves in a sturdy glad-ware freezer container or in a double layer of plastic wrap and then a single layer of aluminum foil.

-When thawing place the loaf on the counter four to five hours before you plan to serve it.
+When thawing, place the loaf on the counter four to five hours before serving it.
 You can also freeze individual slices and pull them out as you want them several hours in advance.
-This bread is delectable lightly toasted with a pat or two of butter.
-So incredibly delicious!
+This bread is delectable when lightly toasted with a pat or two of butter or cream cheese.
+It’s so incredibly delicious!

-- If you love raisins add 1/2 cup when stirring in the flour.
-Or add a handful of chopped pecans or walnuts.
+- If you love raisins, add 1/2 cup when stirring in the flour.
+You can also add a handful of chopped pecans or walnuts.

-- Stir the dough by hand and just until incorporated.
+- Stir the dough by hand until it is incorporated.
 Sweet bread dough can become tough if over-stirred.

-- Let the loaf cool for just about 5 minutes before inverting.
-Sweetbreads can stick if allowed to cool too long in the pan.
+- Let the loaf cool for 5-10 minutes before inverting.
+Quick breads can stick if allowed to cool too long in the pan.

-- Once cooled cover with wrap and store at room temperature for up to 3 days.
-Frozen will last 2-3 months when properly wrapped.
+- Once cooled, cover with wrap and store at room temperature for up to 3 days.

-- To add a glaze simply mix 1 cup powdered sugar with 1 1/2-2 tablespoons milk and drizzle over fully cooled bread.
+- To add a glaze, mix 1 cup powdered sugar with 1 1/2-2 tablespoons milk and drizzle over the thoroughly cooled bread.

 - Use this tasty bread to make French Toast.
 You won’t believe how delicious it is!